-- Maintaining financial records, preparing and analyzing financial statements and preparing underlying work papers for the annual financial statement audit by a certified public accounting firm. - Maintaining bonds, notes, bond transcripts and project-related files. - Coordinating infrastructure-related revenue bond issuance activity. - Reviewing, approving, and processing debt service semi-annually on general obligation and revenue bonds. - Providing Secondary Market Disclosure and Reporting and other information to rating agencies and bond insurers. - Issuing bonds on behalf of the IJDC. - Grant administration and reporting to West Virginia Legislative Auditor.
+- Administering the local bond purchase and grant process. - Disseminating loan and grant agreements. - Closing loans and grants with Local Governmental Agencies. - Disbursing payments to projects. - Providing ongoing servicing functions for all loans outstanding as of June 30, 2024, which total \$469 million for water/wastewater and \$119 million for economic development. - Maintaining financial records, preparing and analyzing financial statements and preparing underlying work papers for the annual financial statement audit by a certified public accounting firm. - Maintaining bonds, notes, bond transcripts and project-related files. - Coordinating infrastructure-related revenue bond issuance activity. - Reviewing, approving, and processing debt service semi-annually on general obligation and revenue bonds. - Providing Secondary Market Disclosure and Reporting and other information to rating agencies and bond insurers. - Issuing bonds on behalf of the IJDC.